GET INVOLVED NOW

 News and Updates

-Our June Delegates’ Meeting is taking place on Thursday, June 5, 2025.
-This meeting will be in person at IBEW Local 353, beginning at 7:30 p.m.
+Our September Delegates’ Meeting is taking place on Thursday, Sept 5, 2025.

 Get Involved